chillpickles/homeservices/zmh-blue/README.md

 # 20240210

-fixing this VLAN mess in my home network has revived the `zmh-green` cluster which is both astounding, delightful and terrifying. updating the unifi controller image, putting the backup into it and being able to use the mobile app again for the first time in like a year feels very nice
+fixing this VLAN mess in my home network has revived the `zmh-green` cluster which is both astounding, delightful and terrifying. updating the unifi controller image, putting the backup into it and being able fwupdmgr get-upgradesto use the mobile app again for the first time in like a year feels very nice

 all of the kubernetes services have survived, my first working ingress controller and my sadge attempts to get cert-manager working. since I've got the RPIs working as the etcd cluster, we're gonna be adding a control plane node using some old old sff PCs with i3s that can act as control plane